Dennis Alaba Peters: Sir Curtis Seretse

-Casting Peters, a black African, as a sophisticated and urbane senior diplomat, was extremely uncommon in 1960's television.
-Though the significance of Lieutenant Uhura, a character with a leading and central role in the original Star Trek series being portrayed by an African American actress drew much commentary, this was not the case with Sir Curtis.
+Casting Peters, a black African, as a sophisticated and urbane senior diplomat, was extremely uncommon in 1960s television.
+Though the significance of Lieutenant Uhura, a character with a leading and central role in Star Trek: The Original Series being portrayed by an African American actress drew much commentary, this was not the case with Sir Curtis.
 In a 2008 Documentary about the series, Kate O'Mara stated that she believed casting Peters in an authority role "did a lot for the black community in the acting world".

 Death

 He died in the US in 1996.